God's Plan for Protection

 On the first day of the seventh month you are to have a day of sabbath rest, a sacred assembly commemorated with trumpet blasts.
 Do no regular work, but present a food offering to the Lord.
 Leviticus 23:24-25

-If you knew a flood was coming, wouldn't you do anything and everything possible to get your family and children on the ark?
+If you knew a catastrophic flood was coming, wouldn't you do anything and everything possible to get you, your family, and your children on the ark?

-It is shocking that only one family, eight people, believed God when He said He was going to send a flood.
+It is shocking to me that only one family believed God meant what He said when He said He was going to send a worldwide flood.

-Unfortunately, history has a way of repeating itself.
-Just as the world mocked Noah for building an ark in preparation for a worldwide flood that seemed impossible to fathom, so the world mocks those who prepare for the return of Yeshua, Jesus.
+As the saying goes, "there is nothing new under the sun", so history has a way of repeating itself.
+Just as the world mocked Noah's God-given escape plan in preparation for a worldwide event, so the world mocks those who prepare for the return of Yeshua, Jesus in these end times.

 When the Son of Man returns, it will be like it was in Noah’s day.
 In those days before the flood, the people were enjoying banquets and parties and weddings right up to the time Noah entered his boat.
 People didn’t realize what was going to happen until the flood came and swept them all away.
 That is the way it will be when the Son of Man comes.
 Matthew 24:37-39